Dual-objective Language Models: Training Efficiency Without Overfitting: Introduction

 \section{Introduction}

-The dominant paradigm for training large language models has been autoregressive next-token prediction \citep{NEURIPS2020_1457c0d6}.
+The dominant paradigm for training recent language models has been \textit{autoregressive} next-token prediction \citep{NEURIPS2020_1457c0d6}.
 This approach is remarkably efficient in training, allowing models to quickly absorb vast amounts of text.
-However, this efficiency comes with a significant drawback: a tendency to overfit, especially when training data is limited or repeated \citep{NEURIPS2023_9d89448b}.
-This issue is becoming increasingly critical as the community reaches the so-called \textit{data wall} -- the imminent exhaustion of high-quality text data required to train ever-larger models according to established scaling laws \citep{10.5555/3692070.3694094}.
+However, this comes with a significant drawback: a tendency to overfit when training data is repeated \citep{NEURIPS2023_9d89448b}.
+This issue is becoming increasingly critical as the community reaches the so-called \textit{data wall} -- the imminent exhaustion of available data required to train ever-larger models according to established scaling laws \citep{10.5555/3692070.3694094}.

-An alternative approach, masked-diffusion language modeling, offers a compelling solution to the overfitting problem.
-These models are inherently more robust to data repetition and can learn powerful bidirectional representations \citep{prabhudesai2025diffusionbeatsautoregressivedataconstrained, ni2025difflm}.
-Yet, this robustness comes at the cost of lower training efficiency; masked-diffusion models are known to be 16 times less sample-efficient than their autoregressive counterparts \citep{nie2025scaling}.
-The opposing failure modes of these two approaches -- autoregressive models overfit while masked-diffusion models underfit -- suggest a natural solution: their combination could yield the benefits of both.
+An alternative approach, \textit{masked-diffusion} language modeling, offers a compelling solution to the overfitting problem \citep{prabhudesai2025diffusionbeatsautoregressivedataconstrained, ni2025difflm}.
+Yet, this robustness comes at the cost -- these models are known to be much less sample-efficient than their autoregressive counterparts \citep{nie2025scaling}.
+The complementary strengths of these two approaches suggest combining them as a natural solution to counteracting their failure modes.

 In this work, we show that it is possible to achieve the best of both worlds by simultaneously training a single language model on both autoregressive and masked-diffusion objectives.
 The core idea is to use the training efficiency of the autoregressive objective for rapid initial learning while using the masked-diffusion objective to regularize the model and prevent it from overfitting.
 The effectiveness of this dual-objective approach is illustrated in \Cref{fig:motivation}.
 In the extreme data-constrained setting with 128 data repetitions, the purely autoregressive model learns quickly but then catastrophically overfits.
 The masked-diffusion model is immune to overfitting but converges very slowly.
 Our proposed dual-objective model combines the strengths of both and successfully leverages the given compute and data.
+The resulting models can be deployed as a standard autoregressive models with no inference overhead.